 The new core exhibits of the library opened on December 22, 2012, in celebration of what would have been Lady Bird Johnson's 100th birthday.

 Audio tour guides are available to rent in the store for $3.00.
 You can also download the audio tour guide to your iPhone for $.99 and receive automatic updates from the LBJ Presidential Library.
-You may use your own earbuds or buy them in the store for $1.50.
+Read more here.

 The Legacy Gallery

 The Legacy Gallery is dedicated to the impact President Johnson had on America.
 If you have watched PBS, received financial aid for college, enjoyed wildflowers on the side of a highway, enrolled in Medicare, or visited a national park—then chances are that legislation passed by LBJ has had a direct impact on your life today.
 Johnson's vision of a Great Society covered such a wide range of topics that it would be difficult to live a life free from the effects of his Presidency.
 From the Voting Rights Act and Civil Rights Act to requiring that seat belts be worn in cars, LBJ has made a significant changes to everyday life in America.